Measuring the retreat of Italy's largest glacier

 "From the end of the 19th century until today, the glacier has lost approximately 2.7km," said Cristian Ferrari, president of the Glaciological Commission of the Tridentine Alpinists Society.

-"In the last five years, we have had average losses of 15 metres per year.
-But last year alone (2022) we saw the loss of 139 metres in a year."
+"In the last five years, we have had average losses of 15m per year.
+But last year alone we saw the loss of 139 metres in a year."

 Every summer for the past four years, Italian environmental association Legambiente has organised a journey across the Alps to illustrate the effects of climate change on glaciers.